 Charity went to Falmouth University College and gained a bachelor’s degree, followed a few years later with a Master of Arts in Illustration and Design from the University of Sunderland.
 Charity lives with her husband and two children in Bristol.

 After many years in the Tv production industry, Silvia decided to turn her life upside down and quit her job to become a part time ESL teacher in Bucaramanga, Colombia and a part time freelance online translator, she finally found the freedom and passion in her life and she has been doing this for several years now, she couldn't be happier.
 She's a dog lover and she paints and draws in her free time, although she doesn't plan on having any children of her own, she loves teaching kids and reading stories to them.

 Tom Pilath grew up in a German village near Dresden.
 He started dancing and acting in small theater companies, then decided to pursue a career in professional theater.
 He soon became a leader of a teenage theater group in Hungary.
 Tom enjoyed working with teens.
 He sharpened his creative skills as a dramatic writer for young people, then also began working as a children’s book editor.
 Tom stepped into the role of an author with his children’s stories at Tiny Readers Publishing.

 When Tom is not writing, he is busy with acting jobs in international theater and film productions.
-You could see him in his performances in German theaters, hotels and restaurants.
-Tom never stopped to love fairy tales and children’s stories ever since he was little.
-Now he’s finding out how his nephews and friend’s children react on his creations.
+You can see him in his performances in German theaters, hotels and restaurants.
+Tom never stopped loving fairy tales and children’s stories, but now he’s rediscovering that magic through his nephews and his friends’ children reacting to his stories.